F-Stack/f-stack/dpdk/doc/guides/nics/af_packet.rst

 ==========================

 The AF_PACKET socket in Linux allows an application to receive and send raw packets.
-This Linux-specific PMD driver binds to an AF_PACKET socket and allows a DPDK application to send and receive raw packets through the Kernel.
+This Linux-specific PMD binds to an AF_PACKET socket and allows a DPDK application to send and receive raw packets through the Kernel.

 In order to improve Rx and Tx performance this implementation makes use of